 - Duties or Functions of the Credit Information Companies Under the Act

-- The companies are responsible for collecting, collate and process the information related to the credit and trade of the individuals of the member institutions.
+- The companies are responsible for collecting, collating and processing the information related to the credit and trade of the individuals of the member institutions.

 - The CICs should be able to provide accurate credit information to the borrowers, lenders, and other individuals.